Allan Roy

 Allan Roy (13 May 1911 – 16 April 2011) was a Scotland international rugby union player.
 He played as a Lock.

 Rugby Union career

 Amateur career

 Roy played for the Merseyside club Waterloo.

 Provincial career

 He was supposed to play for the Scotland Possibles in the first trial match of season 1937-38.
 The match due on 18 December 1937 was called off due to frost despite the contingency of straw being placed on The Greenyards pitch at Melrose.
 He did however turn out for the Possibles side for the second and final trial match of that season, on 15 January 1938.

 International career

-Roy was capped by Scotland 6 times.
+Described as: “A great bear of a man”, the 6 ft 4ins second row forward won six international caps.
 The caps came in 1938, when Scotland won the Triple Crown, and 1939.

 Military career

 During the second world war Roy joined the Territorial Army in the Liverpool Scottish, then enlisted in the Cameron Highlanders.
 In 1943 his regiment went to Burma.
 Roy later joined the Burma Star Association.